 (AASHTO DESIGNATION: T-265

-The water-content determination is a routine laboratory procedure.
-ASTM has designeated it with a Standard, ASTM D-2216-90 which can be found in “ASTM Standards vol. 4.08”, and also AASHTO T-265, found under “AASHTO Materials: Part II: Tests”.
+The moisture content of soil determination is a routine laboratory procedure.
+ASTM has designated it with a Standard, ASTM D-2216-90 which can be found in “ASTM Standards vol. 4.08”, and also AASHTO T-265, found under “AASHTO Materials: Part II: Tests”.
 This is a laboratory procedure to determine the amount of water Ww present in a quantity of soil in terms of its dry weight Ws.
 The water content w is usually expressed in percent.

 Other sources of error include: the time period used for drying the soil, the sample size, and weighing errors.

 - Three to five moisture cans (tin or aluminum) with their lids;

 - Temperature controlled oven (a forced-draft type).
 The oven should be kept at a temperature of 110 ± 5°C;

 - An electronic scale / Balance with accuracy to 0.01g

 - Drying oven with accurate temperature control and temperature gauge

 - Containers e.g.,tin or aluminum moisture cans with lids